rroels/XIAO_-nRF52840_Breakout/README.md

 * the expansion board takes away some of the already limited pins for the OLED, buzzer, buttons, ...
 * some pins are exposed in their grove connector format, which is not always desired

 For this reason I designed my own breakout board, with all pins being exposed (including the pads on the bottom of the XIAO).
+Most importantly, this provides easy access to the SWD pins on the underside, for easy flashing and debugging.

 ## Change Log
 * v1.1